 - If you have no stomach for plainsong and church polyphony, steer clear of this recording.

-late Middle English: translating Latin cantus planus.
+Late Middle English: translating Latin cantus planus.

 Definition of plainsong in:

-- The British & World English dictionary
+- British & World English dictionary

 What do you find interesting about this word or phrase?